Why do NH charter schools use a lottery?

 Can I visit the school?

 Every year during the Lottery Enrollment Period, if you are interested in enrolling your child in our Lottery, we STRONGLY encourage you to attend one of our Lottery Information Sessions which are held at the school during the Lottery Enrollment Period.
-We publish the Lottery Information Session Schedule each year on our website during the enrollment period.
+We publish the Lottery Information Session Schedule each year on our website during the Lottery Enrollment Period.
 Typically, we hold 4 sessions between January and March.

 What grades does Mill Falls offer?